 Sliding Sleeve Packer

 The SSP is designed to create a debris seal to the inside diameter of the casing it is set in.
 Mechanical rotation is required to expand the sealing elements to the casing diameter.
-Left Hand rotations of the drill or tubing string at surface will expand the seals.
-Right Hand rotation will decrease the seal diameter and disconnect the seal from the casing wall.
-The SSP assembly is equipped with a Drag Block, which will allow rotation within the SSP tool to set the seals.
+Left hand rotation of the drill or tubing string at surface will expand the seals.
+Right hand rotation will decrease the seal diameter and disconnect the seal from the casing wall.
+The SSP assembly is equipped with a No Turn Tool (NTT), which will allow rotation within the SSP tool to set the seals.
 All rotational, compressive, and tensile strengths, as well as drift diameters of the SSP, are designed to API standards.